Coding & Robotics

 code.org

 First grade learners solve puzzles on code.org.
-The drag-and-drop coding blocks makes it easy to put together simple algorithms.
-Through these puzzles learners also learn to investigate different problem-solving techniques and persist in the face of difficult tasks
+The drag-and-drop coding blocks make it easy to put together simple algorithms.
+Through these puzzles, learners also learn to investigate different problem-solving techniques and persist in the face of difficult tasks.

 These simple robots give learners the opportunity to practice sequence and loops.
 These basic commands form the foundation of any coding language.